 - The educational level and training of the deceased;

 - Their income at the time of death;

 - Their medical bills and other related expenses; and

 - Funeral and burial expenses.

+By inputting various factors such as the deceased person’s age, income, and life expectancy, a wrongful death settlement calculator can assist in determining a fair compensation amount for the family of the deceased in a wrongful death settlement.
 When calculating the total amount, you do not make up random figures that you feel are appropriate.
 Your demand for compensation must include objective evidence.
 You can strengthen your case by relying on experts who know how to calculate these figures.
 Economists and other experts have the necessary skills and experience to determine the fair value of these factors, such as the amount of future benefits your family is losing, or the deceased’s earning capacity.

 What are Economic and Non-Economic Damages in a Wrongful Death Case?

 Understanding the categories of damages in a wrongful death claim is important because there are limits that you need to be aware of.
 Potentially recoverable economic damages in a Colorado wrongful death case include:

 - Loss of consortium and